Spice Rack Medicine

 Cinnamon (Cinnamomum cassica)

 This spice of Atomic Fire Ball fame or sometimes found on top of your latte is carminative so it is a common treatment for stomach cramps, diarrhea, and indigestion.
 It also has astringent properties so it is helpful for bleeding gums and nose bleeds.
-I have even used it with a few of my female patients who suffer from heavy menstrual bleeding.
+Even at my naturopathic office in New York City, I have even used it with a few of my female patients who suffer from heavy menstrual bleeding.
 But where cinnamon is really make the news is it's ability to control blood sugar levels in diabetics.
 Research has found that a dose of 1/8 to 1⁄4 tsp of ground cinnamon per meal may reduce the amount of insulin required for glucose metabolism and may help to regulate blood sugar levels.

 Sage (Salvia officinalis)